 In baseball, a grand slam is the most potent move possible in a single play.
 It happens when a player hits a home run with the bases loaded, scoring four runs.

 This is why I say owning foreign real estate is an international diversification grand slam.
 It accomplishes four key goals at once.

-Owning foreign real estate moves your savings and wealth offshore and therefore outside of the immediate reach of your home government.
-Unlike an intangible financial account, it is highly unlikely for your foreign real estate to be seized at the drop of a hat by your home country, without a literal act of war.
+Owning foreign real estate moves some of your savings and wealth offshore and out of your home government’s immediate reach.
+Unlike an intangible financial account, it is effectively impossible for your home country to seize foreign real estate at the drop of a hat.
+Doing so would likely take a literal act of war.

 2. Create Other Internationalization Options